-The Best Onion For Guacamole
+The Best Onion To Use For Guacamole

-Most every guacamole recipe calls for onion.
+Pretty much every guacamole recipe calls for onion.
 Which kind do you use?
 We think the best onion for guacamole is a white onion.
 However, we’ve made some great batches of guacamole with yellow and red onions.

 - Use it on top of your eggs for a new take on breakfast